 Pin Pin assignment Description

-1 Drycontact_A(in) - For system switch connection
+1 Drycontact_A(in) For system switch connection

 2 Drycontact_B(in)

 3 +13V

 Pin Pin assignment Description

 4 485A For other devices connection,

-5 485B such as SolaX Adapter Box G2, EV-Charger, DataHub, etc.
+5 485B EV-Charger, DataHub, etc.

 6 GND

 7 Drycontact_A(out)

 8 Drycontact_B(out) For generator connection

-Pin 3 (+13V) and Pin 6 (GND) cannot be connected together in the process of cable connection.
+\ Pin 3 (+13V) and Pin 6 (GND) cannot be connected together in the process of cable connection.
 Please wrap the two pins with insulating tape if the two pins do not need to be connected.